ZDoom/gzdoom/README.txt

 This is GZDoom - a Doom port based on ZDoom.
-It adds an OpenGL rendered to it.
+It adds an OpenGL renderer to it.

 More information can be found here: